Rich Porter: Death

-On December 5, 1989, Porter's 12-year-old brother Donnell Porter was kidnapped in Harlem on his way to school.
-The kidnappers cut Donnell's finger off in order to extort $500,000, later lowered to $350,000, in ransom money from Rich.
-Donnell was eventually killed and his body was found on January 28, 1990, a mile away from where Rich's body was found, less than one month after Rich's murder.
-Donnell and Rich's maternal uncle Johnny “Apple” Porter was found to be responsible for Donnell's kidnapping and murder.
+On December 5, 1989, Porter's 12-year-old brother William Porter was kidnapped in Harlem on his way to school.
+The kidnappers cut William’s finger off in order to extort $500,000, later lowered to $350,000, in ransom money from Rich.
+William was eventually killed and his body was found on January 28, 1990, a mile away from where Rich's body was found, less than one month after Rich's murder.
+William and Rich's maternal uncle Johnny "Apple" Porter was found to be responsible for William's kidnapping and murder.

 In popular culture

 The 2002 film Paid in Full was based on the life and death of Rich, and his involvement in drug dealing along with Azie Faison and Alpo Martinez.
 His character was portrayed by fellow Harlem native Mekhi Phifer.
-Richard Porter and the kidnapping and murder of his 12-year-old brother are also the subject of an episode of the FBI Files (Season 03, Episode 18) "The C-11 Squad".
+Richard Porter and the kidnapping and murder of his 12-year-old brother are also the subject of an episode of The FBI Files (Season 03, Episode 18) "The C-11 Squad".